 “With Verkada, the integration between access control and video security is seamless.
 Door events are automatically synced with security footage, so we are able to close investigations in minutes rather than days.
 The ability to remotely access, share video, unlock doors from the mobile app has also been a huge time-saver.”

 With a natively integrated system like Verkada, Lamb can immediately associate any door badge or environmental event with its corresponding video footage.
 He estimates saving over 20 hours a month by automating a formerly manual process.
 He can remotely unlock doors, set user permissions, search and share footage straight from his mobile device.
-He has also deployed the SV11 to proactively monitor for environmental changes in laboratories housing critical technology.
+He has also deployed environmental sensors to proactively monitor for environmental changes in laboratories housing critical technology.

 “Usability was a huge factor in our decision to go with Verkada.
 Being able to manage building security through a mobile app is much easier than having to VPN into an on-premise system at the lab.”